Report: Apple Has Activated Software Locks on iPhone Batteries to Discourage Third-Party Repairs

 Advertisement

-iFixIt compared the practice to having a “Check Oil” light in a vehicle that can only be deactivated at a Ford dealership.
+iFixit compared the practice to having a “Check Oil” light in a vehicle that can only be deactivated at a Ford dealership.
 According to their report, the software lock appears to have been introduced to iPhone XR, iPhone XS, and iPhone XS Max models running the latest iOS 12 version or the iOS 13 beta.

 As Apple Insider noted, Apple appears to have alluded to the software lock in support documents last updated in March 2019 that direct users to its official battery replacement program.
 Documentation for the microcontroller also details its capability to carry out the software lock in question.

-iFixIt wrote that Apple also appears to have blocked most iOS apps from accessing battery health statistics dating back to iOS 10, but the issue can be circumvented by plugging an iPhone into a Mac computer running an app like coconutBattery.
+iFixit wrote that Apple also appears to have blocked most iOS apps from accessing battery health statistics dating back to iOS 10, but the issue can be circumvented by plugging an iPhone into a Mac computer running an app like coconutBattery.
 One can also remove the microcontroller from an original battery and solder it to another, though this is probably beyond the ability of all but the most committed users.

 Advertisement